Chorlton-cum-Hardy: Civic history

-The district was a township of the ancient parish of Manchester in the Salford Hundred of Lancashire.
+The district was a township and chapelry in the ancient parish of Manchester in the Salford hundred of Lancashire.
 The abolition of Withington's manorial rights in the 1840s meant that local government began to be formalised.
-Chorlton became part of Chorlton Poor Law Union (named after Chorlton-on-Medlock), then Withington Urban District.
+Chorlton became part of Chorlton Poor Law Union (named after Chorlton-on-Medlock), in 1866 Chorlton cum Hardy became a separate civil parish, in 1894 it became part of Withington Urban District.

 From 1876 to 1894 Chorlton was part of the district administered by the Withington Local Board, and from 1894 to 1904 part of Withington Urban District.
-It was absorbed into the City of Manchester in August 1904, together with the rest of the urban district.
+It was absorbed into the County Borough of Manchester in August 1904, together with the rest of the urban district.
 A separate Withington Committee of the city council existed from 1904 until 1914.
+On 1 October 1910 the parish was abolished and merged with South Manchester.
+In 1901 the parish had a population of 9026.

 Boundary with Trafford

 In 1987 the Local Government Boundary Commission for England revised the Manchester and Trafford boundary.
 The most notable differences for Chorlton-cum-Hardy were that Stretford Stadium was now actually in Stretford, and the Jackson's Boat pub in Sale.
 Other minor adjustments were made in the Turn Moss area.